-- If the output message is defined using the doc-literal style, the message must match the schema defining the message's part. - If the output message is not defined using the doc-literal style, then the following must be true: - The name of the message's root element is the QName of the message element referred to by the output element in the contract. - There are the same number of elements in the result as there are part elements in the output message definition. - The elements in the result are based on the name attributes of the part elements in the output message definition. - The data contained in the element representing the output message's part elements matched the XML Schema definitions in the contract.

-For example, a result message for the configure operation defined in Example 100 on page 247 would look like Example 102 on page 249.
+- If the output message is defined using the doc-literal style, the message must match the schema defining the message's part. - If the output message is not defined using the doc-literal style, then the following must be true: - The name of the message's root element is the QName of the message element referred to by the output element in the contract. - There are the same number of elements in the result as there are part elements in the output message definition. - The elements in the result are based on the name attributes of the part elements in the output message definition. - The data contained in the element representing the output message's part elements matched the XML Schema definitions in the contract. - For example, a result message for the configure operation defined in Example 86 would look like Example 88.

-Example 102.
+Example 88.
 Transformer Output Message